Unofficial translation

 7. To register the data of medical examination of aviation personnel in the process of special studies and training, the title of the book is amended as follows: “The register of the results of medical examination of aviation personnel during special studies and training”.

-to the Rules for aeromedical safety
+Appendix 3 to the Rules for aeromedical safety of state aviation of the Republic of Kazakhstan |

-Form
+Form |

 Register of values of psychophysiological indicators of pilots (cadets) at the basic flight phases